jwharm/vala-gir-parser/README.md

 // Get the first method of the third class var method = repository.namespace.classes[2].methods[0];

-// The name of the method in C string c_identifier = method.c_identifier;

 // Access the parent node
 var cls = method.parent_node as Gir.Class;

-// Check if the method returns something bool is_void = method.return_value.type.name == "void";
+// The name of the method in C string c_identifier = method.c_identifier;
 ```

 ## Contributing